vk117/NumericalDataSummaryTerminal/README.md

 - If you run the "file" command and you cannot find the file dialog window, minimize your terminal.
 It should be underneath.

+- The list of numbers in the text files that you select can be punctuated with spaces or commas.
+However, if you choose to add commas, make sure that there are spaces between the commas and numbers (e.g. 5 , 2 , 8 , 1).
+If not, the program will not read numbers with commas attached.

+- The "null.txt" file is an empty file that is necessary for the program to function properly.
+It was not added by mistake.

 Future Plans
 ------------